Next Engineers helps young people discover their inner engineer.

 There are different types of engineers, such as:

-Visit our page What Do Engineers Do? to learn more about engineering from GE engineers and through our career profiles.
+Visit our page What Do Engineers Do? to learn more about engineering from real engineers and through our career profiles.

-Inspiring engineers is core to our purpose.
+Inspiring engineers is core to building a world that works.
 Next Engineers: